wkurzius/textbook-notes/envision-algebra-2/6-3-logarithms.md

 \ln6 = \log_e{6}
 \end{align}$$

+OK, what the heck is $e$?
 The number $e$ is similar to $\pi$ in that they are both irrational, so they are expressed using symbols rather than their actual value. $e$ is approximately $2.718$ and is called the **natural base**.
 Why $e$ gets it own logarithm and symbol is tough to explain without going way off-topic.
-The short version is $e$ is the result of plugging large numbers into the function below.
+The short(est) version is that $e$ is the result of plugging large numbers into the function below.

 $$\begin{align}
 \lim_{x\to\infty}\left(1+\frac{1}{x}\right)^x = e
 \end{align}$$

 That function is the result of asking what would happen, if instead of doubling something, we increased by it by $50\%$ twice over the same time period.
 Or what about $25\%$ four times?
 Or $10\%$ ten times?
-By breaking the $100\%$ increase into an infinite number of smaller increases, applied an infinite number of times over the same period, instead of a doubling you $e$ it.
+By breaking the $100\%$ increase into an infinite number of smaller increases, applied an infinite number of times over the same period, instead of a doubling it, you "$e$ it".
 This is the idea behind [compound interest](https://en.wikipedia.org/wiki/E_(mathematical_constant)#Compound_interest).

+Just being aware of $e$ and it's approximate value is enough for now, so don't sweat the function or the compound interest.

 ## Solving With Logarithms